FAQ on what it means to be an LSE alumna/us

 Hence, there can be no "recognized" or "unrecognized" LSE alumnae and alumni.
 Logically, LSE alumnae and alumni also cannot be "derecognized" as LSE alumnae and alumni by anybody.

 Such labels are unnecessary and insulting.
 A few years ago, the School instituted a formal process of getting "recognized".
-Naturally, the Swiss LSE Alumni Association (SLSEAA) has never applied to the LSE and, for that matter, to the University of London for "recognition" or any other meaningless status, and will never do so.
+Naturally, the General Meeting of the Swiss LSE Alumni Association (SLSEAA) has never applied to the LSE and, for that matter, to the University of London for "recognition" or any other meaningless status, and will never do so.
 The General Meeting of Ordinary Members is and always will be the highest authority within the Association pursuant to Swiss federal law.

 See also some of the questions and answers further below.